pygfx/pygfx/docs/guide.rst

 **Orthographic camera**

 The second camera of interest is the :class:`~pygfx.cameras.OrthographicCamera`.
-It's similar to the perspective camera, except it's fov is always zero.
+It's similar to the perspective camera, except its fov is always zero.
 It can be instantiated like this:

 .. code-block:: python